lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

-It is not the purpose of this section to induce you to infringe any patents or other property right claims or to contest validity of any such claims; this section has the sole purpose of protecting the integrity of the free software distribution system which is implemented by public license practices.
-Many people have made generous contributions to the wide range of software distributed through that system in reliance on consistent application of that system; it is up to the author/donor to decide if he or she is willing to distribute software through any other system and a licensee cannot impose that choice.
+It is not the purpose of this section to induce you to infringe any patents or other property right claims or to contest validity of any such claims; this section has the sole purpose of protecting the integrity of the free software distribution classes which is implemented by public license practices.
+Many people have made generous contributions to the wide range of software distributed through that classes in reliance on consistent application of that classes; it is up to the author/donor to decide if he or she is willing to distribute software through any other classes and a licensee cannot impose that choice.

 This section is intended to make thoroughly clear what is believed to